xenit-eu/docker-solr/README.md

 Each time images are built, tests are automatically ran on containers started via docker-compose files.

-If sharding is involved, then a valid license file which allows clustering is needed.
+If sharding is involved, then a valid license file which allows clustering is needed (\*)

+(\*) this is conform alfresco documentation, although in practice I could run a sharded setup also without a clustering license.
+The admin console does not have the Sharding screen, but indexing and search actually works.

 ## Environment variables